atrsoftgmbh/atrshmlog/doc/checkforyoursystem.markdown

 Please check the header atrshmlog.h and atrshmlog_internal.h.

-At last it writes out the define it finds for a supported platform. so you can then use simply thath platform define in the C code.
+At last it writes out the define it finds for a supported platform. so you can then use simply that platform define in the C code.

 If it has no define its still worth to check for a system nearby.